LiamKleyn/Zendesk-Auto-Assign/README.md

 # Zendesk-Auto-Assign
-This is a python script which you can connect to Zendesk, to auto assign tickets.
+This is a python script which you can connect to Zendesk, to randomly auto assign tickets.
 This is a feature that Zendesk does not have.
+It is sometimes called round robin assignment.

 # Installation